JohnWCartmell/ERScript/html/change-18-May-2025.md

 [x]
 2. Test primary labels, default positioning on: flexDiagramming/examples/src_routes/ramps.[x]

-4. Test primary labels on: flexDiagramming/examples/goodlandCarHire/goodlandVariantA. [x]
+3. Test primary labels on: flexDiagramming/examples/goodlandCarHire/goodlandVariantA. [x]

-3. Test primary labels on: all selected examples. [x]
+4. Test primary labels on: all selected examples. [x]

+5. Test secondary labels, default positioning on: flexDiagramming/examples/src_routes/ramps.[x]

 ### Completion Date
+Completed  22/07/2025.

+We still need fine tuning of secondary labels but that will need to be done when I have places I want to use them.

+Other side issues will need to be addressed separately:

++ calculation of label widths needs to be more accurate
++ need label_lateral_offset and label_long_offset to take account of presence or absence and extents of endline markers such as arrow heads or diamonds.
++ a feature/bug ---  empty labels are created when no annotations are specified.
+(Currently get a warning messages when a route has no annotation on one end or another.)
+Note that these are needed as flags.
+See comments in code where labels created.